Upholding Freedom of Navigation

 Hostility in the Red Sea

 Commercial shipping has been at risk of attack in the Red Sea since 2023.
-The Red Sea is a critical waterway and offers a commercial advantage to shipping.
+The Red Sea is a vital corridor for global trade, connecting the Indian Ocean to the Mediterranean via the Suez Canal.
+This route handles 12–15% of international maritime trade and nearly 30% of global container traffic.

 With the relentless attacks putting seafarers’ lives at risk, many carriers choose to re-route all or some of their planned sailings through the Red Sea and the Suez Canal to instead go around Cape of Good Hope.
-Since November 2023 there has been a 90% decrease in Cargo Vessels transiting the Red Sea.
-Others take extensive security measures and risk the transit.
+As 2026 begins, there are signs of a cautious return to regular Red Sea transits.
+Some carriers have tested routings via the Suez Canal, but a broad return will require sustained stability and acceptable safety conditions over time.

 Ocean carriers will continue to make informed operational decisions to safeguard seafarers, cargo, and vessels while maintaining the movement of essential goods.